Tag: Letters

 Elbert H. Collins

-Elbert Collins recalls what sticks out most in his mind- tons of civilians, including women and children- walking down the sides of the road.
-He describes a time that these civilians almost killed a man.
-As a medic, he often questioned what happened to the people that he treated, but Elbert Collins did get a letter from one Marine he treated.
+Elbert Collins recalls the overwhelming sight of civilians, including women and children, walking along the roads.
+He describes an incident where civilians nearly killed a North Korean prisoner.
+As a medic, he often wondered about the fate of the people he treated, but he was later gratified to receive a letter from one Marine he had helped.

 Eugene Dixon